 Ms. Malone suggested the Committee should look into how members are coming on and off the Committee to make sure there are not a big in flux or out flux

-Mr. Rivera went on a ride along this last Sunday and there were multiple incident happened during the ride along.
-He was very impressed with how the Officers conduct their job
+Mr. Rivera went on a ride-along this last Sunday and there were multiple incident happened during the ride along.
+He was very impressed with how the officers conduct their job

 6:30 pm—6:45 pm Old Business